anisurrahman072/React-Native-News-2024/ReactNativeSkia1.0.md

 One of the main differences between Flutter & React Native is that, Flutter has control over pixels but the big downside is Flutter doesn’t have control over Native Views.
 On the other hand, React Native has control over Native Views but it loses control over Pixel.

-What “React Native Skia” did here is that it gives React native control over Pixels too now.
+What “React Native Skia” did here is that it gives React Native control over Pixels too now.
 Besides this, by “React Native Skia” you can apply effects on **Native Views** and capture the pixels of Native views too.

 ## Unveiling the Potency of “React Native Skia”